-De Landgenoten (which means "fellow countryman" in Dutch) aims to provide access to agricultural land for professional organic farmers in Flanders because it believes they have a central role in current and future food safety and food security.
+De Landgenoten (which means "fellow countryman" in Dutch) aims to provide access to agricultural land for professional organic farmers in Flanders.
+De Landgenoten believes local, organic farms have a central role in current and future food safety and security.

-De Landgenoten was created in 2014 in response to these pressures.
-17 organisations united to bring together resources- through shares and donations - to purchase land in Flanders that could be managed as organic farmland across many generations.
-Secure land tenure and access to land helps create opportunities for a farmer, allowing him or her to start, develop of transition towards a a sustainable, agroecological farm.
-Shareholders are mainly from the farmer’s local community, which gives him or her the opportunity to develop in a lively social network.
+In response to these pressures, seventeen organizations created De Landgenoten in 2014.
+The idea was to purchase land in Flanders through shares and donations and to manage that land as organic farmland across many generations.
+Secure land tenure and access to land help create opportunities for farmers, allowing them to start, develop, or transition towards a sustainable agroecological farm.
+The 1.400 shareholders are partly from the farmers’ local community, enabling them to grow a lively social network.

-The Cooperative is flanked by a foundation, which was established in October 2014.
+The cooperative is flanked by a foundation established in October 2014.
 As a shareholder in the cooperative, the foundation preserves its core values.
-It receives donations of land or money with which to acquire land and this land can be used for organic farming.
+It receives donations of land or money to acquire land for organic farming.
 The foundation also brings together farmers and more than 50 volunteers to raise awareness about the importance of access to land.